Seven Common Misconceptions

 OS-based encryption protection is sufficient for enterprises

 Encryption capabilities available through operating systems do offer some degree of protection against data breaches.
-But these single-dimensional solutions lack the rigor, manageability, cross-platform support and more comprehensive encryption features that characterize serious enterprise solutions.
+But these single-dimensional solutions lack the rigor, manageability, cross-platform encryption support and more comprehensive encryption features that characterize serious enterprise solutions.

 For example, Microsoft’s BitLocker, available in the Ultimate and Enterprise versions of Windows 7, can now encrypt entire volumes and it works with a Trusted Platform Module (TPM) chip.
 This strengthens authentication when this feature is used, but does it provide the features most enterprises find necessary for comprehensive data security?
 Unfortunately, because BitLocker relies on the Windows platform for authentication, it is open to many known vulnerabilities that require patching.
 BitLocker security requires the entry of a PIN, which is bound to the hardware.
 This is shared amongst all users of the machine.
 If a second machine is used by the user it will normally have another PIN leading to.
 Because BitLocker is for Windows only, it will not support Linux or Mac OS machines that may be in use within an organization.
 And, since it can be run without pre-boot authentication, it lacks protections that may be necessary to meet regulations when confidential documents or personal data are at stake.
 Many enterprises, who initially adopted BitLocker, thinking it was for free, returned to professional encryption solutions, as the total cost of ownership of BitLocker was far too high and user satisfaction low.